MinSeok-Pons-Kim/homepage/content/publication/2022cikm_navip/index.md

 publication: In *International Conference on Information and Knowledge Management*
 publication_short: in *CIKM*

 abstract: Graph neural networks (GNNs) have achieved remarkable success in recommender systems by representing users and items based on their historical interactions.
-However, little attention was paid to GNN's vulnerability to exposure bias: users are exposed to a limited number of items so that a system only learns a biased view of user preference to result in suboptimal recommendation quality.
+However, little attention was paid to GNN's vulnerability
 # links:
 # - name: ""
 #   url: ""